 A Year of Restrictive Voting Laws

-In 2021, 33 restrictive voter laws were passed in various states across the country, limiting options to vote and undermining local elections officials’ ability to mind elections.
+In 2021, 52 restrictive voter laws were passed in various states across the country, limiting options to vote and undermining local elections officials’ ability to mind elections.
 Georgia’s law, SB 202, criminalized handing out water to voters standing in long lines.
 Texas’ SB.1 would have election officials face prosecution for regulating poll watchers’ inappropriate behavior in the polling place.

-Protecting Americans’ Right to Vote
+Protecting Americans’ Freedom to Vote

-In response to the influx in restrictive voting legislation, Congress introduced two voter rights bills: Freedom to Vote Act and John Lewis Voting Rights Act.
+In response to the influx in restrictive voting legislation, Congress introduced two voter rights bills: Freedom to Vote Act and John Lewis Voting Rights Advancement Act.

 The John Lewis Voting Rights Advancement Act would make illegal voting rules that discriminate on the basis of race, language, or ethnicity and empower voters’ to challenge discriminatory laws.

-These bills have broad support from the public.
+The Freedom to Vote Act has broad support from the public.
 A new poll found that 54 to 64 percent of voters support the Freedom to Vote Act and its passing with a simple majority.
 Another poll conducted by Data for Progress, which broke down results across party affiliation, found that both a majority of Republicans and Democrats support the bill.